Actcheng/100-days-of-code/log.md

 **Freecodecamp challenges completed:** 514 / 1409

+### Day 024: January 27, 2019

+**Today's Progress:** Completed Dinosaurus Island in Sequence Model offered by #deeplearning.ai.

+**Thoughts:** The coursera server seems to got stuck.
+And I couldn't pass the grader just because I use another equivalent code.
+It is quite insane.

+**Link to work:** None

 ### Day 023: January 26, 2019

 **Today's Progress:** Working on Dinosaurus Island in Sequence Model offered by #deeplearning.ai.
 Attended the "Women in Machine Learning" meetup organized by @__MLT__